openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 A good time to make this switch would be with low IOB.
 E.g. an hour before a meal.

-This definitely affects the Combo, maybe the Dana Rv2 and RS - and most likely not the Dana R and Insight.
-But as it is not tested, please be cautions.
-This is DIY!
+## Accu-Chek Insight

+* Change to DST is done automatically.
+No action needed.
+* But be careful using the calculator as described above.

-### New as of AAPS version 2.1.2
+### Other pumps - new as of AAPS version 2.1.2

+<b><font color="#FF0000">You have to update AAPS to use this feature!</font></b>

-* To prevent difficulties loop will be disabled 90 minutes prior to DST change.
+* To prevent difficulties the Loop will be deactivated for 3 hours AFTER the DST switch.
 This is done for security reasons (IOB too high due to duplicated bolus prior to DST change).
 * You will receive a noticfication on the main screen 3 hours prior to DST change that loop will be disabled temporarily.
 This message will appear without beep, vibration or anything.